bentemple/caddy-anubis/README.md

 - One major issue is the very first request after a Caddy start or restart, takes like 5 seconds till anubis kicks in.
 All subsequent requests, even after clearing cookies, are near instant.

+Note: Anubis removed all node packages installed via npm and during the install process with version 1.16.0.
+To update to the latest you have to fork anubis and update the .gitignore and remove the exclude `node_modules`.
+Run `make build` and then commit the new files.
+I did all that here: https://github.com/bentemple/anubis/commit/eed913867937562e126fd4ab8164da31430e70e0

 ## Current usage

 Just add an `anubis` to your caddyfile in the block you want the protection. currently I have not seen it work properly inside a `route` or `handler` block.
 But it works outside of those.